sagemath/trac_to_gh/Issue 6868.md

 Hello everybody !!!

-As I wrote a new numerical.MIP class using symbolics, which will be waaaaaayyyyy easier to use, here is the necessary update of GLPK which can stand all those news !
+As I wrote a new numerical.MIP class using symbolics, which will be waaaaaayyyyy easier to use, here is the necessary update of CBC which can stand all those news !

 To install it :